 Dynamic segmentation marketing helps in segmenting these leads into specific buckets based on the pre-set criteria.
 Based on your business type and ideal buyer’s persona, you can create demographic segmentation, location, buyer’s stage, lead source, current activity, browsing patterns, and more.
-This is your first round of dynamic segmentation that happens immediately after your potential leads enter your marketing-sales funnel.
+Your first round of dynamic segmentation happens immediately after your potential leads enter your marketing-sales funnel.

-You might wonder exactly how many segments does a company need for a successful content marketing?
-Although there is no set specific number, in a B2B marketing report, this question was addressed specifically.
+You might wonder exactly how many segments does a company need for successful content marketing?
+Although there is no set specific number, this question was addressed specifically in a B2B marketing report.
 The report highlighted business market segmentation in three categories (with dedicated content assets and tactics)-

 - 50% of companies have more than three market segments.

 - 47% of companies have three or more buyer personas.